On the Treewidth of Token and Johnson Graphs: Introduction

 \section{Introduction}

 Let $G$ be a graph on $n$ vertices, and let $1 \le k \le n-1 $ be an integer.
-The \emph{$k$-token graph} of $G$, $F_k(G)$, is the graph whose vertex set is the set of all $k$-subsets of vertices of $G$, with two of them adjacent whenever their symmetric difference is an edge of $G$.
-The name of ``token graphs'' comes from the following interpretation.
+The \emph{$k$-token graph} of $G$, denoted by $F_k(G)$, is the graph whose vertex set consists of all $k$-subsets of vertices of $G$, where two vertices $A$ and $B$ are adjacent in $F_k(G)$ whenever their symmetric difference $A\triangle B$ is an edge of $G$.
+See Figure~\ref{fig:token-graph} for an example.
+The name ``token graphs'' comes from the following interpretation.
 Consider $k$ indistinguishable tokens placed at the vertices of $G$, at most one token per vertex.
-Create a new graph whose vertices are all possible token configurations, and make two adjacent if one token configuration can be reached from another by sliding a token along an edge to an unoccupied vertex.
-This graph is isomorphic to $F_k(G)$.
+Create a new graph whose vertices are all possible token configurations, and make two adjacent if one token configuration can be reached from the other by sliding a token along an edge to an unoccupied vertex.
+The resulting graph is isomorphic to $F_k(G)$.
 This interpretation was given by Fabila-Monroy, Flores-Peñaloza, Huemer, Hurtado, Urrutia, and Wood~\cite{Token}.
 However, token graphs have been defined independently several times and under different names (see~\cite{double_vertex,audenaert,Token,Johns,rudolph,ktuple}).

-The treewidth, $\trw(G)$, of $G$ is a parameter that attempts to measure how close is $G$ from being a tree.
-It is an important concept in structural graph theory, since many $NP$-hard problems can be solved in polynomial time for graphs with constant treewidth (see \cite{treewidth}).
-In this paper we give lower and upper bounds for the treewidth of $F_k(G)$, when $G$ is a star, path or a complete graph.
-In Section \ref{sec:prelim} we review some definitions and results, used throughout the paper.
-In Section \ref{section3} we show that when $G$ is either a star or a path $P_n$, and $k$ is a fixed integer, we have that

-In Section~\ref{sec:f2kn} we obtain the exact value $\trw(F_{2}(K_{n}))$.
-This has been computed previously by Harvey and Wood~\cite{linegraph}; however, we use a different method based on a result on extremal graph theory, which may be of independent interest.
-Finally, in Section~\ref{sec:fkkn}, we show lower and upper bounds on $\trw(F_k(K_n))$, for $k\ge 3$.
-In particular we prove that if $k$ is fixed integer, then